 Brushing your teeth at least twice daily is likely the most commonly known way to take care of your teeth.
 While brushing with a standard soft-bristled brush does an adequate job of cleaning your teeth, the use of electric toothbrushes has shown to better reduce the occurrence of plaque build-up on teeth.

-We recommend supporting your brushing efforts with anticavity whitening toothpastes like this duo set of science + wellness vegan toothpastes from Twice.
-Both formulas also strengthen enamel and provide sensitivity relief with powerful but natural ingredients like antioxidant rich vitamins and aloe vera to soothe gums and provide a whole new level of oral wellness!
+We recommend supporting your brushing efforts with anticavity whitening toothpastes like Oral Wellness fluoride toothpaste from Twice.
+Our formulas also strengthen enamel and provide sensitivity relief with powerful but natural ingredients like antioxidant rich vitamins and aloe vera to soothe gums and provide a whole new level of oral wellness!

 Whether being used as part of a homemade cleaning solution, for controlling refrigerator odors or unclogging drains, baking soda has been a household staple for years.
 In the same way that baking soda’s mild abrasiveness allows it to remove grime and build-up from household surfaces, it can also be effective to scrub build-up from tooth enamel.
 To use this method, create a paste consisting of water, baking soda, and a pinch of salt.
 Then, simply brush your teeth, using the mixture.
 Note that this method does not replace brushing twice a day with a cleaning toothpaste.